-- Self-motivation and independence, including a belief that they have control over their own success
+- Self-motivation and independence, including a belief they have control over their own success

-- Strong sense of resonsibility for meeting deadlines
+- Strong sense of responsibility for meeting deadlines

 - Good communication skills, including reading and writing

-Before the semester starts, get prepared by making sure you have access to these technologies:
+Before the semester starts, prepare yourself by ensuring you have access to these technologies: